 Successful professional athletes enjoy being at the center of attention whether on or off the courts.
 Also, as self-confident leaders, they may gladly take responsibility and decide whether games are won or lost.
-ESTPs will step up to these responsibilities with ease, and they can also display quick thinking and adaptability like no other personality type in the MBTI spectrum.
+ESTPs will step up to these responsibilities with ease, and they can also display quick thinking and adaptability like no other personality type.
 These advantageous traits may turn them into successful and memorable athletes.

 ESTP Careers to Avoid

 Now that we have offered you an extensive list of professional jobs ESTP personalities may thrive in based on their four dominant preferences (Extroversion, Sensing, Thinking, and Perceiving), let’s focus on the careers this personality type may find draining or dissatisfying.

 People can use their personality preferences as guidelines when making a significant career choice.
 Simultaneously, these preferences can indicate what jobs certain personality types should stay away from.
 That said, we will offer the top three career choices that may not suit the ESTP personality, as the job requirements clash with their prominent personality traits.